Deisss/QuerySniper/README.md

 ![The results](http://www.kirikoo.net/images/14Anonyme-20150323-181554.png)

+You can find an in depth tutorial [here](https://github.com/Deisss/QuerySniper/wiki/base)

 ## history

 It all begins with a small program: it is a desktop application, installing on various environment (Linux, Windows...), and, in background, doing many things with a MySQL database across internet.